Rough Wooing: Pinkie to the peace

 Henry VIII died in January 1547 and the war continued under the Lord Protector Somerset for Edward VI.
+A Scottish diplomat in London, Adam Otterburn, described new preparations for war against the Scots.
 The English had established a fort at Langholm in the Scottish borders; unable to secure its return by diplomacy, Regent Arran reduced it by force on 17 July 1547 following an unsuccessful attempt in June.
 At the same time, a French naval force took St Andrews Castle from the Castilians.
 On 24 July Arran ordered seven signal beacons to be prepared to warn of an expected English invasion by sea.
 The first was at St Abb's Head, the second at Dowhill near Fast Castle, next on the Doun Law near Spott, North Berwick Law, 'Dounprenderlaw', at Arthur's Seat or Edinburgh Castle, and at 'Binning's Craig' near Linlithgow.
 The keepers of these 'bailes' were instructed to have horsemen ready to carry news of the invasion to the next beacon if it came in daylight.
 The towns of Lothian, the borders and the Forth valley were ordered to ensure that all men between sixty and sixteen living in sight of the beacons were ready to respond to the signal.

 An English invasion in September 1547 won a major encounter at the Battle of Pinkie close to Musselburgh, and put much of southern Scotland under military occupation.
 Haddington was occupied, along with Broughty Castle near Dundee.
 Beginning on 5 April 1548, Sir Robert Bowes built a fort at Lauder.
 Increased French military support for the Scots included the services of military engineers like Migliorino Ubaldini who strengthened Edinburgh Castle and Dunbar.
 An English commander William Grey, 13th Baron Grey de Wilton burnt Musselburgh on 9 June 1548 and Dunbar on 12 June.
 On 16 June 10,000 French troops arrived at Leith, and besieged Haddington with artillery.

 Following the Treaty of Haddington, Mary was taken to safety in France in August 1548 and betrothed to the Dauphin Francis.
 Piero Strozzi began to fortify Leith with 300 Scottish workmen.
 Strozzi had been shot in the leg at Haddington and was carried around the works in a chair by four men.

 With the fortification of Dunglass, English commanders including Thomas Holcroft began to write of the "King's Pale" in Scotland, anticipating that Edward VI would receive feudal rents from the occupied area of Southern Scotland, extending from Dunglass to Berwick, and Lauder to Dryburgh.
 Landowners would be replaced by Scottish "assured men" or English men.

 By May 1549, the English army on the frontier included 3,200 soldiers with 1,700 German and 500 Spanish and Italian mercenaries.
 With more financial and military assistance from France brought by Paul de Thermes, the Scots were able to maintain resistance.
 André de Montalembert, sieur d'Essé, captured the island of Inchkeith on 19 June 1549.